 Works continue during 2018 on the diversion of utility supplies on the southern side of Edinburgh Way.

-The main construction phase began January 2018 and the works are due for completion summer 2019.
+The main construction phase began January 2018 and the works are due for completion winter 2019.

 Please note that due to the nature of the work being undertaken, dates may be subject to change, for example if we experience unsuitable weather conditions or unforeseen issues.